conduktor/conduktor-gateway-demos/encryption/Readme.md

 * A single Zookeeper Server
 * A 2 node Kafka cluster
 * A single Conduktor Gateway container
+* A Kafka Client container (this provides nothing more than a place to run kafka client commands)
 * A Conduktor Platform container
-* A Kafka Client container (this provides nothing more than a place to run kafka client commands)

 ### Step 2: Review the platform configuration

 `platform-config.yaml` defines 2 clusters:

 * Backing Kafka - this is a direct connection to the underlying Kafka cluster hosting the demo
-* Proxy - a connection through Conduktor Gateway to the underlying Kafka
+* Gateway - a connection through Conduktor Gateway to the underlying Kafka

 Note: Gateway and backing Kafka can use different security schemes.
 In this case the backing Kafka is PLAINTEXT but the Gateway is SASL_PLAIN.